 - Provide for regular monitoring and review.

-- The UK's peak union council, the TUC has produced guidance for safety representatives on dealing with Bullying at Work.
-It includes a sample survey form.
-Bullying at Work - Guidance for Safety Representatives
+- The UK's peak union council, the TUC has produced guidance for safety representatives on dealing with bullying and violence, including:

-- The UK union UNISON has produced very useful guidelines for union delegates and OHS reps: Bullying at Work [pdf].
-The guidelines give advice on the sorts of things that can be done to combat bullying in the workplace.
-The guideline includes a draft bullying policy and survey.
+- The UK union UNISON has produced very useful advice for union delegates and OHS reps: Bullying and Harassment at Work.
+The page has links to other resources, such as guidelines which give advice on the sorts of things that can be done to combat bullying in the workplace.
+The guideline includes a draft bullying policy and survey: Bullying at Work [pdf]